junaidi-shumaz/SpyAgent/README.md

 VI.PHONE NUMBER
 VII.ADDRESS
 VIII.PROFILE PICTURE
-All the information provided  should be perfect because this is used to find the location of the agent using the address and can send a message to the agent using the phone number.Website it will be directed to the site of the agent

 # AGENT LIST
 User can fetch the number of agents added in the list.
 On long press agent line item shows a menu which contains